FREQUENTLY ASKED QUESTIONS

 Do I have to birth in Water?

 Absolutely not.
 Birth in the hallway, on your bed, on the couch, in the shower, on a stool, standing in a doorway, under the kitchen table.
 Wherever you end up, we’ll be there with gloved hands and a clean towel.
 Some people want a birth pool for labor but then step out to push.
 It’s your birth; you decide.
+We do not lend out a birth pool but we have designed an affordable water birth kit that families can purchase.
+Our midwifery student has a pool she rents out to one family at a time, which is the most economic option if it’s available.

 Who can Attend my birth?